 Although IPAs have taken the United States beer industry by storm, this iconic beer was dreamed up across the pond in Great Britain.
-IPAs were born out of necessity; essentially, the British sailors realized that hoppier beers kept better than maltier ones; and thus, they created IPAs.
+IPAs were born out of necessity; essentially, the British troops and sailors realized that hoppier beers kept better than maltier ones; and thus, they created IPAs.

 IPAs are an acquired taste.
 Although beer snobs tend to think that hoppier is better, others feel that too many hops lend a grapefruity or bitter taste to the beer.